anderspollack/anderspollack.github.io/collections/_tools/orca-udp-midi.md

 [![osc and udp operators](../assets/images/tools/orca-udp-midi/osc-udp-operators.png)](../assets/images/tools/orca-udp-midi/osc-udp-operators.png)

-The only remaining task would be listening to embedded ORCΛ's network messages and translating them into usable MIDI output — a perfect job for a Pure Data patch, hosted by danomatika's wonderful [PdParty](https://github.com/danomatika/PdParty) app.
+The only thing I needed was a way to listen to embedded ORCΛ's network messages and translate them into usable MIDI output — a perfect job for a Pure Data patch, hosted by danomatika's wonderful [PdParty](https://github.com/danomatika/PdParty) app.

 # Some Issues